-- 2.1 Members will be aware that the Food Standards Agency (FSA) is an independent Government department responsible for food safety and hygiene across the UK.
+- 2.1 The Food Standards Agency (FSA) is an independent Government department responsible for food safety and hygiene across the UK.
 The FSA works with businesses to help them produce safe food and with Local Authorities to enforce food safety regulations. - 2.2 Food safety enforcement is primarily the responsibility of Local Authorities.
-Accordingly, this Council fulfils these duties through its Food Safety Service (the Service) which aims to ensure all commercial food production in the Borough is carried out safely and is fit for human consumption - thereby protecting the health of West Lancashire residents and the wider community. - 2.3 One of the key roles of the FSA is to set and monitor enforcement standards within Local Authorities and to audit against these standards to ensure an effective and consistent approach.
-The FSA 'Framework Agreement on Local Authority Food Law Enforcement' (the Framework Agreement) specifies the arrangements that should be established and maintained by a Local Authority to enforce food hygiene legislation.
-It is this document that requires the Council to formulate and implement a service delivery plan in accordance with FSA guidance.
+Accordingly, this Council fulfils these duties through its Food Safety Service (the Service) which aims to ensure all commercial food production in the Borough is carried out safely and is fit for human consumption - thereby protecting the health of West Lancashire residents and the wider community. - 2.3 One of the key roles of the FSA is to set and monitor enforcement standards within Local Authorities.
+The FSA 'Framework Agreement on Official Feed and Food Controls by Local Authorities' (the Framework Agreement) specifies the arrangements that should be established and maintained by a Local Authority to enforce food hygiene legislation.
+It is this document that requires the Council to formulate and implement a service delivery plan in accordance with FSA guidance. - 2.4 Accordingly, the FSA places significant emphasis on Food Safety Service Plans as a means to:

-- 2.4 Accordingly, the FSA places significant emphasis Food Safety Service Plans as a means to: - Ensure Local Authorities address national priorities and standards, so these can be delivered locally; - Focus debate on key delivery issues; - Provide an essential link with financial planning; - Set objectives for the future and identify major issues that cross service boundaries; and - Provide a method of managing performance and making performance comparisons. - 2.5 FSA guidance also states that Service Plans should have a common format.
+- Ensure Local Authorities address national priorities and standards, so these can be delivered locally; - Focus debate on key delivery issues; - Provide an essential link with financial planning; - Set objectives for the future and identify major issues that cross service boundaries; and - Provide a method of managing performance and making performance comparisons. - 2.5 FSA guidance also states that Service Plans should have a common format.
 This enables the FSA to assess service delivery nationwide and allows Local Authorities to compare performance.
 Service Plans are also seen by the FSA as an expression of a Local Authority's own commitment to the development of its Food Safety Service.